Donny Osmond: Dancing with the Stars

-Following that week, Osmond and Johnson danced a train-station themed Jitterbug and was scored a 24.
-He then danced a Mambo against all couples and was eliminated 6th receiving seven points for a total of 31/40.
-The following week, he danced a Quickstep which he quotes "was one of the worst moments of my life" and scored 24 and a Team Tango along with Joanna Krupa and Kelly Osbourne and received 28/30 and the encore.
+Following that week, Osmond and Johnson danced a train-station-themed jitterbug and scored a 24.
+He then performed a mambo against all couples and was eliminated 6th, receiving seven points for a total of 31/40.
+The following week, he performed a quickstep, which he quotes "was one of the worst moments of my life" and scored 24 and a team tango along with Joanna Krupa and Kelly Osbourne and received 28/30 and the encore.

-In the 8th week of competition, Osmond was required to dance a Ballroom and decade-themed Latin dance.
-His Ballroom Viennese Waltz received 26 but his 1980s themed Paso Doble received 24 being quoted by judge Len Goodman as "the scariest, bizarre Paso Doble we've ever seen" being awarded the last place on the judges' leaderboard for the first time.
-Following that week, he danced a Tango and got advice from past runner-up Gilles Marini.
-He got tangled in Johnson's dress and received 21 and saying the cause was that "I saw Marie."
+In the 8th week of competition, Osmond was required to dance a ballroom and decade-themed Latin dance.
+His ballroom Viennese waltz received 26 but his 1980s themed pasodoble received 24 being quoted by judge Len Goodman as "the scariest, bizarre pasodoble we've ever seen" being awarded the last place on the judges' leaderboard for the first time.
+Following that week, he danced a tango and got advice from past runner-up Gilles Marini.
+He got tangled in Johnson's dress and received 21 saying the cause was that "I saw Marie."
 He then danced the samba to a song originally recorded by his brothers and himself called "One Bad Apple", receiving 26 and a Jitterbug scored 27.
 He once again was scored last place.

-For the finals week, he danced a Cha-Cha-Cha (27), a Megamix dance alongside Mya and Kelly Osbourne (28), the only perfect-scoring Freestyle (30) and a repeat of his Argentine Tango (30) and won the competition.
-As he accepted his trophy, he hugged fellow finalist Mya and grabbed his wife, Debbie, and his sister, Marie, on stage.
+For the finals week, he danced a cha-cha-cha (27), a megamix dance alongside Mya and Kelly Osbourne (28), the only perfect-scoring freestyle (30) and a repeat of his Argentine tango (30) and won the competition, making him the oldest winner.
+As he accepted his trophy, he hugged fellow finalist Mya and brought his wife, Debbie, and sister, Marie, on stage.

-On Season 18, he guest judged week five on Disney Night.
+On season 18, he guest-judged week five on Disney Night.
 In October 2014, he guest judged on the British version of the show, Strictly Come Dancing, on week 3 (movie week) of the 12th series.